commonsense/blog.conceptnet.io/posts/2020/conceptnet-58.md

 filtered out, feel free to [let me know in an e-mail](mailto:rspeer@luminoso.com).
 With continuous integration, I should even be able to fix it in a timely manner.

+This filtering caused no significant change in our semantic benchmarks.
+As they say, "nothing of value was lost".

 ## Cleaning up ExternalURLs